 1. Property Division

-In the absence of a prenuptial or postnuptial agreement, divorcing spouses in Arizona must divide their property according to the state’s “community property” laws.
-This means that most couples will need to divide their assets 50-50.
+Without a prenuptial or postnuptial agreement, divorcing spouses in Arizona must divide their property according to the state’s “community property” laws.
+Most couples will need to divide their assets 50-50.

 2. Financial Support

-In Arizona, a divorce can potentially result in one former spouse having an obligation to provide two different types of financial support: alimony and child support.
+In Arizona, a divorce can result in one former spouse having an obligation to provide two types of financial support: alimony and child support.
 While alimony is on the table in all divorces, not all divorces lead to an alimony award.
-Conversely, when divorcing spouses have minor children, then they must necessarily address child support as part of the divorce process.
+Conversely, when divorcing spouses have minor children, they must address child support as part of the divorce process.

 Calculating alimony and calculating child support are very different.
 For an overview of the key factors involved in both calculations, you can read: